Matsumoto Take: Introducing the characteristics of being called the Mushroom King and recommended recipes!

 What is Matsutake?

-Seasonal season and how to choose a fishtake
+Matsutake mushroom season and how to choose them

-The season for the matsutake is autumn, but there is also the "early-fresh" that appears during the rainy season, which can be enjoyed as a taste for early summer.
-The key to choosing a high-quality matsutake is to choose one with a thick stubborn shaft and no loose lumpy.
-Also, avoid dry items as they are less fresh.
+Matsutake mushrooms are in season in autumn, but there are also "early mushrooms" that appear during the rainy season, which can be enjoyed as an early summer delicacy.
+The key to choosing high-quality matsutake mushrooms is to choose ones with thick, chunky stems and caps that have not yet opened.
+Also, avoid dried ones as they have lost their freshness

-Preparing the matsutake is important to ensure that it does not spoil the scent.
-Generally, fish bamboo shoots are used without washing.
-This is because washing with water will make it watery and fade away the scent.
-To prepare the product, first shave off the stones and then lightly wipe the surface with a tightly wrung cloth or paper towel.
-If you really want to wash it, just allow it to just be dipped in a light salted water.
+Preparing matsutake mushrooms is important to preserve their fragrance.
+Generally, matsutake mushrooms are used without washing them.
+Washing them with water makes them watery and weakens their fragrance.
+To prepare them, first thinly scrape off the stem, then lightly wipe the surface with a tightly wrung-out cloth or paper towel.
+If you absolutely must wash them, simply dip them quickly in a slightly salted water solution

 Ingredients (serves 4)